LMOrBits/lmorbits/docs/getting-started/simple-example.md

 1. Set Up the Environment

-   - Configure your infrastructure environment following the [infrastructure guide](infra/infrastructure.md) please use the cloud based infrastructure for starting ,the on prem setup is under development.
+   - Configure your infrastructure environment following the [infrastructure guide](getting-started/infra/README.md)
    - Choose between local or cloud-based deployment options
    - Ensure all prerequisites are installed and configured properly